goshuirc/bnc/README.md

 ---

 This project adheres to [Semantic Versioning](http://semver.org/).
-For the purposes of versioning, we consider the "public API" to refer to the configuration files, CLI interface and database format.
+For the purposes of versioning, we consider the "public API" to refer to the configuration files, CLI, and database format.

 ## Features